symfony/symfony-docs/book/service_container.rst

 API.
 The point is that a modern application does many things and is organized into many objects that handle each task.

-In this guide, we'll talk about a special PHP object in Symfony2 that helps you instantiate, organize and retrieve the many objects of your application.
+In this chapter, we'll talk about a special PHP object in Symfony2 that helps you instantiate, organize and retrieve the many objects of your application.
 This object, called a service container, will allow you to standardize and centralize the way objects are constructed in your application.
 The container